Breast Augmentation Lift in Tennessee

 During your consultation, you’ll discuss whether you’re a good fit for breast augmentation lift.
 The amount of sagging will be examined to determine whether a lift is needed.

 You can also try on breast implant sizers.
-These sizers give you — and your surgeon — a tangible idea of how it feels with implants as well as can give you an idea of what range of sizes would be most suitable for you.
+These sizers give you — and your surgeon — a tangible idea of how it feels with implants, as well as give you an idea of what range of sizes would be most suitable for you.

 Rather than committing to a specific breast implant size, our surgeons instead focus on the overall look you want to achieve.
 That way, the emphasis is placed on achieving the improvement you want, rather than the specific size.